 Control and manage servers and users using API

-Overview: This guide provides step-by-step instructions on how to control Ezeelogin functions and manage servers and users using the API in Ezeelogin.
+Overview: This guide provides step-by-step instructions on how to configure and control Ezeelogin API functions such as User Update API, Access Control API, Password Reset API, Server API, and Server Group Control API in Ezeelogin.

 Log in to the Ezeelogin GUI and navigate to Settings -> API.
 Enter the new API secret, confirm new API secret, and enable/disable the API option to allow or block the API scripts from working.
 Save the changes using the authorization password (password of the currently logged-in user).